Magnon-phonon interactions enhance the gap at the Dirac point in the spin-wave spectra of CrI$_3$ two-dimensional

 From Eq.~\eqref{eq:small-osc-Ham} one can see that an anisotropy-induced linear coupling between the spin and lattice degrees of freedom emerges from variations of the $a_i$ coefficient with respect to the lattice displacements.
 Coming back to an explicit lattice notation

 with ${\boldsymbol \tau_t}$ denoting the position of the $t$-th spin inside a unit cell.
 In the second line we imposed translational invariance and assumed that $ a_{ns}\Big|_{\rm eq.} =0$.
-Substituting this last term back into Eq.~\eqref{eq:small-osc-Ham} and expanding $\bm{u}_{mt}$ and $S^+_{ns}$ on their normal modes according to Eqs.~\eqref{eq:ph-normal-modes} and \eqref{eq:mag-normal-modes}, one obtains the spin-lattice term of Eq.~\eqref{eq:spin-lattice-ham}, with:
+Substituting this last term back into Eq.~\eqref{eq:small-osc-Ham} one can write the linear spin-lattice coupling in the form of